SharonNicG/52465-Assignment/README.md

 - NumPy package - Available via  https://anaconda.org/anaconda/numpy or https://numpy.org/
 - Seaborn - Available via https://anaconda.org/anaconda/seaborn or https://seaborn.pydata.org/
 - Matplotlib - Available via  https://anaconda.org/anaconda/matplotlib or https://matplotlib.org/

+#### Running a Jupyter Notebook
+Jupyter is a Python package and does not require importation from Python packages.
+It is commonly run from the machine command line.

+To launch a Jupyter notebook, open your terminal/command line and navigate to the directory where you have saved the pulled jupyter notebook.
+By typing the command `jupyter notebook`into your terminal/command line an instance of jupyter will be created on a local server.

+When `jupyter notebook` was been called from your terminal/command line a  browser window should open showing the Jupyter Notebook interface.
+If it does not you can copy the url presented in the terminal/command line and paste this into your browser's address bar.

+Once you have accessed the Jupyter Notebook interface, you can views the files in the current directory.
+Clicking on the files will open them.
+Jupyter notebook files are identifable by their notebook icon (within the Jupyter Notebook interface and by the file extension `.ipynb`

+To close the notebook, terminate the broswer tab by lcicking the "X" in the top right corner.
+To stop the instance on the local server and shutdown the jupyter kernel, in the terminal/command line press control-C.

+The above steps should allow for the jupyter notebook to display automatically (assuming the prerequisites have been met).
+Jupyter Notebooks can also be rendered by pasting the url presented in the terminal/command line on the site https://nbviewer.jupyter.org/